Land Stewardship Project

 Take Action Here

-Riverview, based out of Morris, Minn., is one of the largest dairy producers in the country.
-With barns and facilities spread across western Minnesota, Riverview already milks over 125,000 dairy cows in Minnesota alone.
-They also have a presence in North Dakota, South Dakota, and Arizona.
+Riverview, based out of Morris, Minn., is one of the largest milk producers in the country.
+The firm now owns 16 permitted dairy CAFOs in Minnesota alone, and these facilities house a total of more than 135,000 cows, according to the Star Tribune.
+That accounts for nearly a third of the state’s entire dairy herd.
+Riverview also has a major presence in North Dakota, South Dakota, Nebraska, New Mexico, and Arizona.
 Now, they have begun the permitting process to build the largest CAFO in Minnesota, which could create a model of industrial dairying that our state has never seen.

 An EIS will allow the proposal’s negative impacts on water quality and quantity, local roads, and existing independent family dairy farms to be fully analyzed before the project is allowed to seek a permit.
 According to the documents filed by Riverview, the proposed operation would: